 Azure web app stop

-This fault determines the resilience of a web application to unplanned halts (or stops).
-It determines the resilience based on how quickly (and efficiently) the application recovers from the failure by re-routing the traffic to a different instance on the same application service.
+• Determines the resilience based on how quickly and efficiently the application recovers from the failure by re-routing the traffic to a different instance on the same application service.

 Prerequisites

-- Adequate Azure access to stop and start the web applications.
+• Appropriate Azure access to start and stop the web applications.

 apiVersion: v1